aimhigherweb/iec_website/content/what-we-do/myopia.md

 #### How common is myopia?

-It is a very common condition.
-About 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.<sup>4</sup> Usually myopia begins to develop in early teenage years and it commonly gets worse over the following few years.
+It is a very common condition, and the incidence is rising rapidly, with the WHO calling myopia an epidemic.<sup>4</sup> Currently, 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.<sup>4</sup> Usually myopia begins to develop in early teenage years and it commonly gets progressively worse over the following few years.

 ##### References